Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Application to large deviation principle for chemical reactions at single time

-From the theory of Hamilton-Jacobi equation (or the deterministic optimal control formulation), it is well-known that the viscosity solution to first order HJE can be expressed as the Lax-Oleinik semigroup, c.f. \cite[Theorem 2.22]{Tran21},\cite{evans2008weak}. \begin{lem}[Lax-Oleinik semigroup] Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is local Lipschitz continuous.
-The viscosity solution $u(\vx,t)$ to HJE \eqref{HJE2psi} can be represented as the time reversed Lax–Oleinik semigroup, i.e., \eqref{LO}
+From the theory of Hamilton-Jacobi equation (or the deterministic optimal control formulation), it is well-known that the viscosity solution to first order HJE can be expressed as the Lax-Oleinik semigroup, cf. \cite[Theorem 2.22]{Tran21},\cite{evans2008weak}. \begin{lem}[Lax-Oleinik semigroup] Assume ${\Phi}^\pm_j(\vx), \, \vx\in \bR^N$, after zero extension, is locally Lipschitz continuous.
+The viscosity solution $u(\vx,t)$ to HJE \eqref{HJE2psi} can be represented as the Lax–Oleinik semigroup, i.e., \eqref{LO}